nprimo/energy-explorer/README.md

 # Energy explorer

+Still playing around - final objective is:

+- better understanding electricity consumption pattern;
+- explore ways to minimize electricity bills;
+- explore ways to minimize CO2 emissions links to electricity consumption (this should be in line with the above);
+- identify potential investing opportunities (solar PV, batteries, collective self-consumption ...).

 ## Set up

 Add your CPE and `aat` cookie value inside a `.env` file and run `pnpm dev`